guanghechen/mirror/README.md

         enabled = true,
         -- known issue where typing won't update matchparen highlight, disabled by default cmdline = false,
+        -- also include pairs not on top of the cursor, but surrounding the cursor include_surrounding = false,
         group = 'BlinkPairsMatchParen',
+        priority = 250,
       },
     },
     debug = false,